Exploring the interaction between the MW and LMC with a large sample of blue horizontal branch stars from the DESI survey: Data

 DESI's main mission is a galaxy and quasar redshift survey to probe baryonic acoustic oscillations and constrain the properties of dark energy by delivering the most precise measurement of the expansion history of the universe ever \citep{Levi13_Snowmass2013}.
 These observations are made when the sky conditions are dark and transparency is good.
 However, during 440 hours per year, the sky brightness is higher due to the moon and twilight, and seeing is worse, making observations past $z=0.6$ difficult.
 In these conditions, DESI switches to making observations for the Bright Time Survey, of which the Milky Way Survey (MWS) is one, along with the Bright Galaxy Survey \citep{DESIcollaboration16_DESIdesign}.

 DESI began its 5 month long survey validation campaign in December 2020 \citep{DESI24_DESISV}, and the scientific part of the survey began in May 2021.
 In June 2023, DESI published its early data release (EDR)\footnote{\url{https://data.desi.lbl.gov/doc/releases/edr/}}, which consists of the survey validation data \citep{DESI23_EDR}.
 The MWS published a stellar value-added catalogue based on this EDR that contains radial velocity and stellar parameter measurements for about 400,000 unique stars \citep{Koposov24_MWSEDR}.
-The upcoming data release, DR1, will consist of data observed until June 2022, and is expected by spring of 2025.
-Since then, the survey has progressed and has as of writing completed 70 \pc\ of observations in dark conditions and 75 \pc\ of observations in bright conditions.
+The first data release (DR1)\footnote{\url{https://data.desi.lbl.gov/doc/releases/dr1/}} was published in March 2025 and contains observations taken between May 2021 through June 2022 \citep{DESI25_DESIDR1}, with a value-added catalogue published by the MWS containing over 6 million sources with radial velocities and stellar parameters \citep{Koposov25_MWSDR1}.
+The BHB sample produced from DR1 data in this work was also made public as a value-added catalogue\footnote{\url{https://data.desi.lbl.gov/doc/releases/dr1/vac/mws-bhb/}}.
+Since then, the survey has progressed and has as of writing completed 93 \pc\ of observations in dark conditions and 96 \pc\ of observations in bright conditions.

-The work in this paper is based on the upcoming DR1, as well as spectra observed in the second year of DESI observations between June 2022 and June 2023 that are not yet prepared for public release.
+The work in this paper is based on DR1 \citep{DESI25_DESIDR1}, as well as spectra observed in the second year of DESI observations between June 2022 and June 2023 that are not yet prepared for public release.
 This latter data will be referred to as year 2 data, or Y2.
 The DR1 dataset consists of coadditions (or coadds), i.e. averages, of spectra processed similarly to the EDR \citep{DESI23_EDR}.
 In the EDR, spectra of objects in a given survey and program are coadded within HEALPixels on the sky using an $N_\text{side} = 64$ nested HEALPix tesselation.
 One HEALPixel can cover several tiles so that spectra of objects that were observed in different tiles are still coadded \citep{Guy23_DESIdataprocessing}.
 The Y2 dataset is different, because it has been based on daily processing of DESI data and therefore consists of stacked spectra within individual DESI tiles \citep{Schlafly23_Dailyoperations}.
 This means that stars that were observed on multiple tiles will not have their spectra coadded.
 In short, DR1 data is coadded across HEALPixels and Y2 across tiles.